liandrea4/liandrea4.github.io/crochet/summer_sweater.md

 The other thing which ***pains*** me still is that I messed up the pattern on one of the shoulders where instead of doing a big diamond (1 bobble, 2 bobbles, 3, 2, 1) I accidentally did a small diamond (1 bobble, 2 bobbles, 1).
 I was so upset and I probably would've frogged back to fix it but I had already binded off the end.
 And I guess no one will really notice.
 But I felt so dumb, especially giving it as a gift.

 The yarn was pretty soft and pretty nice to work with.
 But I did definitely decide (I had been sort of thinking this before too) that knit is much better for garments because I don't like the look of the holes from crochet.
 I think this is one of the big reasons why I decided to try out knitting!

+{% include post-footer.html %}